KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

   to reload its configuration; reaction to configuration changes made using `readConfig()` are usually activated on script exit, but this can be triggered earlier on a per-widget basis using this method

--  `Widget widgetById(int id)`: returns an object representing the widget with the given id
--  `Widget addWidget(string name)`: adds a new widget to the containment; the name maps to the `X-KDE-PluginInfo-Name=` entry in the widget's .desktop file
--  `Widget addWidget(string name, number x, y, w, h)`: adds a new widget to the containment at the specified position.
--  `Widget addWidget(Widget widget)`: adds an existing widget to this activity; useful for moving widgets between Activities and Panels
--  `array[Widget] widgets([string type])`: (scriptingVersion >= 2)
-   returns all the widgets in the Panel or Activity.
-If the optional type is specified, only widgets matching that type will be returned.

 ## Widgets